 - Brainstorm what your child can do when they can’t sleep.
 We often spend time telling our kids what they can’t do and forget that they might need help recognizing what they can do.
 Make a list together of what your child can do if they can’t fall asleep or wake up and feel lonely or scared.
 Possibilities include looking at a book, counting sheep or hugging their favorite stuffy.
 Other ideas include going on an imaginary trip in their mind, reaching under their pillow for an extra hug or kiss and using their bedtime box or tickets.

 The actual solution you and your child select is less important than the way you use it.
 Here are some tips for using solutions effectively:

 - Get clear on the logistics.
 Talk about how you will use whatever solution is chosen.
-Discuss any boundaries you have on how they may be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue), and any other potential situations that may come up.
+Discuss any boundaries you have on how they can be used, what things you will help with regardless (if your child is sick), what they can take care of for themselves (going potty, getting a tissue) and any other potential situations that might come up.

 It’s okay for your child to be sad or mad.
-Remember that believing in your child's ability to handle being sad or mad, is what builds resilience.
-When you start off with validation and empathy, involve your child in problem-solving, and then follow through with kindness and firmness, letting him be sad or mad is not the same as ignoring or punishing.
+Remember that believing in your child’s ability to handle being sad or mad, is what builds resilience.
+When you start with validation and empathy, involve your child in problem-solving and then follow through with kindness and firmness, letting them be sad or mad is not the same as ignoring or punishing them.
 Instead, it sends the message that each member of the family is important and we each have a role to play.
 You believe in your child and know they can play their part.

-It really is amazing what our kids will do when we give them the chance to rise to the occasion.
+It is amazing what our kids will do when we give them the chance to rise to the occasion.
 Remember that change takes time, and mistakes along the way are opportunities to learn and grow.
-Whack-a-mole nights will happen, but hopefully, these tips can limit your game playing to the arcade instead of the home.
+Whack-a-mole nights will happen but, hopefully, these tips can limit your game playing to the arcade instead of the home.

 You might also like:

-Editor’s note: This article was originally published in October 2013, and updated in October 2021.
+Editor’s note: This article was originally published several years ago and updated most recently in January 2024.